 Forced to Quit?
 Your Rights and Options in Ontario

-It's illegal for Ontario employers to force their employees to quit.
-Luckily, employees have protections and avenues for recourse.
-This post outlines your rights as an employee in Ontario and provides options to help you navigate this challenging situation.
+Luckily, employees in Ontario have protections and avenues for recourse.
+This post outlines your rights as an employee in Ontario and provides options to help you navigate a potential constructive dismissal.

-Forced to quit: Understanding constructive dismissal in Ontario
+Forced to quit: Understanding "constructive dismissal" in Ontario

 Did you know that there’s a legal term for the experience of being forced to quit your job?
 It’s called ‘Constructive Dismissal’.
 Ontario recognizes constructive dismissal when an employer makes a unilateral and significant change to your employment contract that you haven't agreed to.
 This could include a demotion, a substantial pay cut, or intolerable working conditions.
 If you feel forced to resign because of these changes, it may be seen as a constructive dismissal, entitling you to potential compensation.

+Think you're being constructively dismissed?
 Don’t quit before speaking with a lawyer

 Whenever possible, try to speak to a lawyer before you quit your job.
 Not all changes to a work environment will lead to constructive dismissal.
 If you feel that your health or safety is at risk by continuing to go into work, consider taking a leave while you evaluate your options with a lawyer.

-It is important to speak with a lawyer quickly once concerns arise.
+It's important to speak with a lawyer quickly once concerns arise.
 Silence can be taken as tacit consent to the change, which would compromise any claim for constructive dismissal.

 The importance of documenting your circumstances